GewelsJI/ERRNet/README.md

 cooperating closely with NEGS priors (i.e., Neighbour prior, Global prior, Edge prior, and Semantic prior) at low-/high-level layers.
 The SEA aggregation strategy is exploited to mine the edge prior and prevent the weakness edge vanishing problem, while the RRU is responsible for re-calibrating the coarse prediction.
-Our ERRNet reaches the 1st place on three COD datasets, and also outperforms existing cutting-edge models on ve medical image segmentation datasets.
+Our ERRNet reaches the 1st place on three COD datasets, and also outperforms existing cutting-edge models on five medical image segmentation datasets.
 Further, we have provided comprehensive ablation studies, making ERRNet a general and robust architecture in the COD task.

 ## Results